-Sex drive boost in men and women from kisspeptin, trials suggest
+Sex drive boosted by hormone kisspeptin in trials

 Giving the hormone kisspeptin to men and women with low sex drive could help boost their sexual brain activity, two small trials suggest.

-Scans of participants' brains while they watched erotic videos showed it was able to stimulate key areas linked to sexual desire.
+Scans of participants' brains while they watched erotic videos showed the hormone was able to stimulate key areas linked to sexual desire.

 The UK researchers say kisspeptin has potential to treat a condition that affects up to 10% of people.

-But larger studies are needed first to confirm their findings.
+But much larger studies are needed first to confirm their findings.

 Younger people are more likely to say low sexual desire is a problem than older people, the Imperial College London researchers say.

-Not everyone is bothered by it but when it becomes distressing, it can have devastating psychological and social impacts,
+Not everyone is bothered by it, but when it becomes distressing, it can have devastating psychological and social impacts,

 Peter, not his real name, 43, had suffered with low sexual appetite all his life when he volunteered for the trial.